 Expressionism in the ward: medical student illustrates the art of reading emotions

-Drop by the Maurice Shock Building this week and you’ll come across a thought-provoking exhibition of sketches and paintings that will ask you to consider what really is 'written all over your face'.
+A University of Leicester medical student has produced a thought-provoking series of sketches and paintings that ask you to consider what really is 'written all over your face'.

 Have you ever wondered about the non-verbal cues we give off in our facial expressions?
 If you were a doctor how could you tell from a patient’s face that they are angry or fearful?
 Have you ever been with a colleague and noticed that your comment has resulted in an expression of sadness?

-Final-year student Graeme Pettifer from our Medical School produced these works as part of his elective project which examined interpreting facial expressions and focused on the work of psychologist Professor Paul Ekman.
+Graeme’s elective project examined interpreting facial expressions and focused on the work of psychologist Professor Paul Ekman.
 Through it, he has tried to explore an area central to the medical consultation and an essential element of good team working – needless to say, these are issues that go to the heart of being a good doctor.

 Dr Rhona Knight, Senior Clinical Educator at the Medical School, said, “In a world of evidence based medicine where numbers and hard outcomes seem to claim many of the headlines it is important to remember that medicine itself is an art.
 As clinicians are aware, empathy and connecting with patients results in a greater understanding of the patient experience.
 What is it like to live in their shoes?

 “Facial expressions are perhaps one of the most important sources of non-verbal cues.
 Applying the theory to the portraits Graeme has worked on enables this learning to be put into practice.
 The hope is that this can then be translated to the clinical setting and help improve the less measurable aspects essential in delivering good patient care.”